BepisThrone/SexLab-Wiki/docs/slp/animation-packs.md

 > **Note:** Until authors grant redistribution permission, both the original pack and conversion must be downloaded separately.

+### The Automated.SLSB.Conversions Package

+The community maintains **Automated.SLSB.Conversions**, a bundled package containing pre-compiled SLSB conversion patches for many popular SLAL packs.
+This allows you to download multiple conversions in a single file instead of downloading each one individually.

+**How it works:**
+- Download the Automated.SLSB.Conversions package from the Discord
+- Install it after your SLAL packs, letting it overwrite them
+- The conversions will apply automatically

+This is especially useful if you're installing many animation packs at once.

+### Want to Learn More?

+- See [SLAL vs SLSB](/slsb/slal-vs-slsb/) for a technical comparison
+- See [Converting Animations](/slsb/converting-animations/) if you want to convert packs yourself

 ---

 ## Converted Packs (v0.9e)